-It’s part-3 in series of WCF Hosting Tutorials and we are going to implement that how we can host a WCF Service in IIS (version 5 or 6)?
-We already have implemented the following in series:
+It’s part 3 in the series of WCF Hosting Tutorials and we are going to implement how we can host a WCF Service in IIS (version 5 or 6)?
+We have already implemented the following in the series:

-Microsoft introduced WCF (Windows Communication Foundation) in .NET Framework v 3.0 with lots of exciting features but most exciting feature among all was, How it’s different from ASMX services or ASP.NET Web Services? or What’ additional things it provide as compared to ASMX services?
+Microsoft introduced WCF (Windows Communication Foundation) in .NET Framework v 3.0 with lots of exciting features but the most exciting feature among all was, how it’s different from ASMX services or ASP.NET Web Services? or what’ additional things it provides as compared to ASMX services?

 Practical Guide to WCF RESTful Service